SteveBarnett/human-centred/_posts/2026-07-12-screen-reader-testing-workshop-for-wwam.md

 ## <span aria-hidden="true">🤓</span> Discussion: headings, images, and links, oh my! (⏱️10)

+We'll do a quick go around the room.
+Pick one or two of these and give us a few sentences.
+If you're watching this online, throw your answers in the chat!

+- How was navigating around with the shortcuts?
 - How are the headings on the page?
-Do they represent the content well?
-- What's not a heading, but should be?
-(Often big, bold, text)
-- What's a heading, but shouldn't be?
-(Often in the hero section)
+Good structure?
+Should be a heading / shouldn't be a heading bits of text?
+- How were the text alternatives?
+- Any "Click here" or "Read more" or other links with confusing link text?

 ## <span aria-hidden="true">🧠</span> Theory: the two modes of screen readers (⏱️5)